Mydentist: History

 In February 2021, mydentist invested £1.2 million in a new practice in Railway Road, Blackburn merging together 3 previous practices into 1.
 This meant that practices at Preston New Road, Blackburn and Langham Road, Blackburn closed.

 In February 2022, mydentist expanded its Coalville practice into a new premises in a £700,000 investment.

 In June 2022, mydentist opened a new orthodontic practice in Grimsby in a £400,000 investment.

+In September 2023 mydentist relocated a practice in Lancaster in a £2.1m investment.